Kia Sportage 2022 Review< Back to blog

 The driving experience the Sportage offers hasn’t really differed from older models.
 Despite Kia claiming that the car has now lived up to its sport name, where the vehicle gains its merits from is in its simplicity and refined comfort that score points when you’re cruising.

-Active safety features such as intelligent stop-and-go and cruise control lend themselves to the vehicle’s abilities at keeping a near-silent cabin on A-roads.
+Active driving features such as cruise control and lend themselves to the vehicle’s abilities at keeping a near-silent cabin on A-roads.
 It’s probably for the best that Kia didn’t pursue high performance here, as it may have led to an overpowered, clunky experience behind the wheel.

 When comparing it to the Mazda CX5 – or even the Renault Kadjar – is when its true colours show.
 It lacks the punchy, agile feel associated with most sports cars, even ones of this size.
 For the asking price, Kia should have invested more into the suspension and handling of the car to give it that competitive edge on the road.